ThinThin-15/EntraAgent/docs/deploy_customization.md

 ### Setting capacity and deployment SKU

-For quota regions, you may find yourself needing to modify the default capacity and deployment SKU.
-The default tokens per minute deployed in this template is 50,000.
+For quota regions, you may find yourself needing to modify the default capacity and deployment SKU using environment variables as below.
+The default tokens per minute deployed in this template is 80,000 for agent model and 50,000 for the embedding model that is enough for all operations.
+If the region has quota less the these numbers, it will reduce the capacity down to the region limit or 30,000 whichever higher that is enough for simple testings.
+However, If the region has less than 30,000, it will reduce the capacity to 1,000 to ensure the deployment will success but runtime will have quota issues.
+You are expect to correct to resolve the capacity manually.

 Change the capacity (in thousands of tokens per minute) of the agent deployment: